trimstray/nginx-admins-handbook/README.md

 ## General disclaimer

-When I was studying architecture of NGINX server I found many resources about it.
-I was a little disappointed because I've never found one guide that covers the most important things with simple form.
+When I was studying architecture of NGINX I found a lot of information about it.
 I was interested in everything about NGINX, and around NGINX, showing tips & tricks, hacks and rules without completely boring socks off or treating the subject casually.

+I was a little disappointed because I've never found one guide that covers the most important things in suitable form.

-Of course, we have also great resources, e.g. [Official Documentation](https://nginx.org/en/docs/) - it's definitely the best place for us.
-I think, however, there hasn't been a truly in-depth and reasonably simple cheatsheet which describe a variety of configurations and important cross-cutting topics for HTTP servers.
+Of course, we also have great resources like a [Official Documentation](https://nginx.org/en/docs/) - it's definitely the best place for us.
+For me, however, there hasn't been a truly in-depth and reasonably simple cheatsheet which describe a variety of configurations and important cross-cutting topics for HTTP servers.

-That's why I created this repository to help us to configure high performing NGINX web and proxy servers that are fast, secure and stable.
+That's why I created this repository - to help us to configure high performing NGINX web and proxy servers that are fast, secure and stable.
 I still have a lot [to improve and to do](#todo-list).

-This handbook is a collection of rules, helpers, notes and papers, best practices and recommendations collected and used by me (also in production environments but not only).
+  > This handbook is a collection of rules, helpers, notes and papers, best practices and recommendations collected and used by me (also in production environments but not only).
 Many of these refer to external resources.

 Throughout this handbook you will explore the many features of NGINX, and how to use them.
-This guide is fairly comprehensive, and touches a lot of the functions (e.g. security, performance) of NGINX, but not only.
+This guide is fairly comprehensive, and touches a lot of the functions (e.g. security, performance, 3rd party modules) of NGINX, but not only.

 If you do not have the time to read hundreds of articles this multipurpose handbook may be useful.
 I created it in the hope that it will be useful especially for System Administrators and WebOps.
 I think it can also be a good complement to official documentations.

 I hope you enjoy it.

 Before you start remember about the two most important things: